larry801/online_ocr/source/readme.md

 ### Keyboard commands

-NVDA+Shift+R Recognize current navigator object with online OCR engine Then read result.If pressed twice, open a virtual result document.
+Control+Shift+NVDA+R Recognize current navigator object with online OCR engine Then read result.If pressed twice, open a virtual result document.

-Control+Shift+NVDA+R Recognizes image in clipboard with online OCR engine.
+NVDA+Alt+R Recognizes image in clipboard with online OCR engine.
 Then read result.If pressed twice, open a virtual result document.
+It accepts two kinds of content.
+First is an actual image(CF_DIB), you can put that into clipboard by taking a screenshot with PrintScreen key or copy image in a browser.

+Second is a file copied in  explorer.(CF_HDROP)
+If it is not an image or there is only text in clipboard.This addon will tell you, No image in clipboard.

+Third is a path or url of an image.
+This addon will try to open or download that image file If none of above
 ### Engine Configuration

 You can choose recognition engines and configure them in detail in *Online OCR* category in NVDA settings dialog.